guido57/PlayingOctopusSD/README.md

 ### FileSys

 it can be used to delete or update or upload .mp3 and .mid files.
-The index update is automatic.
+The index update is automatic (TODO)